Fizyhsp/PyG_rect/README.md

 ## **Usage**

-`python rect.py --dataset cora --removed-classes 1 2 3` #reproducing the RECT-L on "cora" datasets in the zero-shot label setting
+`python rect.py --dataset citeseer --removed-classes 1 2 5` #reproducing the RECT-L on "citeseer" datasets in the zero-shot label setting

-`python run_gcn_feats.py --dataset cora --removed-classes 1 2 3` #reproducing the GCN on "cora" datasets in the zero-shot label setting and evaluating the original node features
+`python run_gcn_feats.py --dataset citeseer --removed-classes 1 2 5` #reproducing the GCN on "citeseer" datasets in the zero-shot label setting and evaluating the original node features

 ## **Performance**